5 Days to Sibling Kindness.Yes, even now.

 This was great for my guys.
 I think they actually understood the other’s feelings.

 Life is extra stressful these days.
-You are balancing one bajillion things- your job, feeding every person 3 times a day or more, attempting to clean the house, figuring out what the heck back to school is going to look like, read aloud, exercise, limit screen time, give all the screen time, laundry, more laundry, keeping up with the news, avoiding the news, etc.
+You are balancing one bajillion things- your job, feeding every person 3 times a day or more, attempting to clean the house, read aloud, exercise, limit screen time, give all the screen time, laundry, more laundry, keeping up with the news, avoiding the news, etc.

 Your kids fighting with each other does NOT have to be an extra stressor!

-Sibling battles and arguments does NOT have to be the norm, even after 6,972 days together in quarantine!
+Sibling battles and arguments does NOT have to be the norm.

 There IS an easier way!